 It’s easy to fall in love with Chania.
-This Cretan harbour town has a lot going for it: small local shops, waterside restaurants and lots of little alleys to get lost in.
-The best part is the historical old town as most of the sights are located there.
+This Cretan harbour town in Greece has a lot going on for you: small local shops, waterside restaurants, and lots of little alleys to get lost in.
+The best part is the historic old town as most of the sights are located there.
+Apart from Chania Town, there are some amazing things to do in the region as well.
 Not convinced?
-Here are a few things to do in Chania Crete:
+Here are the best things to do in Chania Crete:

 The harbour of Chania was built by the Venetians in the 14th century.
 A lot has changed since then, but the Venetian lighthouse is still standing proudly.
 It’s one of the oldest lighthouses in the world and was renovated in 2006, but it isn’t operational anymore.
 Visitors aren’t allowed in, but you can get to it by walking along the pier of the old harbour.

 Tip: for beautiful photos, it’s best to walk to the other end of the harbour, from where you have a great view of the lighthouse.

 2. Visit the Maritime Museum of Crete

 The Nautical Museum of Crete exhibits just about anything related to life at sea from the bronze age until the present.
 The collection includes ship models, nautical instruments and photographs, among other things.
 It’s housed in the Firkas Fortress, on the opposite end of the harbour from the Venetian lighthouse.

 Greek food is delicious and there’s no better way to enjoy it than by learning about its history while preparing it yourself in the kitchen of one of Chania’s locals.
 You can book this experience alone or with friends with tour companies like Viator.
 The Chania local will meet you somewhere and after that follows a night full of chatting and delicious food.

 4. Go Shopping at the Market Hall